nidhishrworks-rgb/Predicting-Mortality-of-Heart-Failure-Patients-/README.md

 2. Ensure you have the `heart_rate_detection.csv` in the same folder.
 3. Open `Nidhish_Heart_Rate_Detection.ipynb` in Jupyter or VS Code and run all cells.
 > **Note:** If the .ipynb notebook fails to render graphs, please refer to the PDF link above for full visualizations.

-1. Clone the repository.
-2. Ensure you have the `heart_rate_detection.csv` in the same folder.
-3. Open `Nidhish_Heart_Rate_Detection.ipynb` in Jupyter or VS Code and run all cells.